gifford-lab/mri-wrapper/README.md

 ## Data preparation

-Follow the instruction in [Caffe-cnn](https://github.com/gifford-lab/caffe-cnn) to prepare training data under $model_dir$/data/
+Follow the instruction in [Caffe-cnn](https://github.com/gifford-lab/caffe-cnn) to prepare  data under $model_dir$/data/

 The only difference is that in all the .txt files (like train.txt), the topfolder should be /data/data.